The Board Game Design Course

 Our top priorities are the health and safety of the ones we love.
 I hope that you and your family are both safe and healthy right now.

-Sure, designing and playing games are fun and satisfying.
+Sure, designing and playing games is fun and satisfying.
 There are more important things right now.
 Yet, at the same time, with so many people home with their families, we see how important these “distractions” can be.
 I keep seeing more and more people talk about playing board games with their families, people who would normally hardly ever play.

 That’s why you need to keep creating games.
 Your audience needs this right now.